8 Incredible Content Marketing Strategy Examples by Brian Dean, Robert Rose, HubSpot and Others

 Contently's Content Pillars Template

-I especially like the examples given next to the content pillars: you will definitely be able to fill out the table correctly and achieve maximum understanding of the tasks
+I especially like the examples given next to the content pillars: you will definitely be able to fill out the table correctly and achieve maximum understanding of the tasks.

 As a marketer, you know what you care about and what your goals are, but what does your audience care about and how can the two co-exist to build your core content pillars?